cemc/cscircles-wp-content/plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.4.2 =

+Release Date: April 21th, 2015

+* Bugfixes:
+    * Fixes a bug where our link tracking broke the content in case of multiline links.
+    * Fixes a bug where it was no longer possible to dismiss the i18n module.

+= 5.4.1 =

+Release Date: April 21th, 2015

+* Bugfixes:
+    * Fixes a bug where GA API was being pinged too often.
+    * Fixes a bug where users were unable to authenticate with Google Analytics.
+It might take a while for authentication to work again, as the API key within the plugin has to be within its quota limits again.
+We’re very sorry for the inconvenience.
+Note that for Premium users everything still works.

+= 5.4 =

+Release Date: April 20th, 2015

+* Enhancements:
+    * Complete technical overhaul of the way settings are being stored.
+Switched to WP Settings API and added input validation and sanitation for several settings.
+    * Made the settings more accessible by adding `for` attributes to the labels, connecting them with the corresponding form fields.
+Props to [Steve Repsher](https://github.com/steverep) for the awesome contribution!
+    * Made Universal tracking the default for new installs.
+    * Adds administrators to the default user roles to ignore for tracking.

+* Security:
+    * Fixes several security issues that were discovered during an elaborate security review performed by our friends from [Sucuri](https://sucuri.net/).
+    * Fixes two other XSS issues.
+Thanks to [Johannes Schmitt](https://github.com/schmittjoh) from [Scrutinizer CI](https://scrutinizer-ci.com/) and [Jouko Pynnönen](http://klikki.fi) for discovering and responsibly disclosing these issues.

+* Bugfixes:
+    * Fixes an issue where some GA dashboard style sheets and scripts were also loaded outside of the Google Analytics by Yoast dashboard, thereby unnecessarily slowing down the WP admin.
+    * Fixes a bug where a PHP warning could be raised on the dashboard when no data is available.

+= 5.3.3 =

+Release Date: March 19th, 2015

+* Several security fixes:
+    1. Fix minor XSS issue where admins could XSS each other through an unescaped manual UA field.
+    1. Fix stored XSS issue where changing a property's name in Google Analytics to contain malicious JS would allow execution of that JS in the admin as the profile name was not escaped properly.
+    1. Fix un-authenticated change of the GA profile list, allowing the previous XSS to become a slightly bigger issue.
+Issues 2 and 3 combined lead to a [DREAD score](http://blog.sucuri.net/2015/03/understanding-wordpress-plugin-vulnerabilities.html) of 5.
+* Other fixes:
+    * Small code style improvements.
+    * Throw an error and deactivate if either the PHP SPL or PHP filter libraries aren't loaded.
+    * Introduced a filter `yst_ga_track_super_admin` to allow disabling of super admin tracking on multi-site, defaulting to true.

+Big thanks to [Jouko Pynnönen](http://klikki.fi) for responsibly disclosing security issues #2 and #3.

+= 5.3.2 =

+Release Date: February 18th, 2015

+* Enhancements:
+	* Throws away the GA data when a user changes his GA profile.
+	* Makes a few strings translatable that were not translatable yet.

+* Bugfixes:
+	* Fixes the "Missing class information" Zend error that was caused by our api-libs package.

+= 5.3.1 =

+Release Date: February 11th, 2015

+* Enhancements:
+	* Added a filter (`yst-ga-filter-api-end-date`) to enable our [premium plugin](https://yoast.com/wordpress/plugins/google-analytics/) to show more recent data in the dashboards.

+* Features:
+	* Added [Enhanced link attribution](https://support.google.com/analytics/answer/2558867) for Universal tracking.

+* Bugfixes
+	* [Fixes a bug](https://github.com/markoheijnen/grunt-glotpress/pull/14) in the grunt task we use for downloading translations from GlotPress, which caused the translations to no longer be loaded.
+	* Fixes a bug where the links to our submenu pages were broken in case of a locale other than `en_US` being set.

+= 5.3 =

+Release Date: January 27th, 2015

+* Enhancements:
+	* Added an option for entirely disabling the dashboards functionality.
+If a user disables the dashboard, the menu item gets moved downward since there no longer is a reason for putting it so far up.
+	* Improved performance by making sure everything is autoloaded correctly and removing class inclusion checks everywhere.
+	* Makes sure the menu items become translatable.
+	* Added a button to save the GA authentication code as an alternative to hitting the return button.
+	* Format the page views number in the hover label of dashboards.
+	* Reduced the number of results retrieved from the Google Analytics API per call from 10,000 to 1,000.
+This is filterable through `yst-ga-filter-api-limit`.

+* Bugfixes:
+    * When toggling checkbox the authentication token input was showing up.
+    * Fixed internal links that were being tracked as outbound-article- (with trailing dash).
+	* Makes sure re-authentication notice is only shown when authentication has actually failed.
+	* Introduces a notice for when authentication isn't the problem but the plugin was somehow unable to fetch data from GA.

+* i18n:
+	* Added translations for `da_DK`, `es_MX`, `fr_FR`, `it_IT`, `nb_NO`, `pl_PL`, `pt_BR`.
+	* Updated translations for `en_GB`, `he_IL`, `nl_NL`, `ru_RU`.

 = 5.2.8 =